A small sign of hope and rebellion amid the destruction of Sinjar, 2017

 Most of what I knew about Iraq seemed intimidating and violent, but I thought I might be wrong about that.

-It was in Cairo during the Arab Spring where I first fell in love with the people and the complexity of the Middle East region.
-In June 2017 I made my way to Iraq, and the contents of this web page are dedicated to the photographs and stories about my experience, and of the wonderful people I met.
+It was in Cairo during the Arab Spring of 2011 where I first fell in love with the people and complexity of the Middle East region.
+In June 2017 I made my way to Iraq, and this website is dedicated to the photographs and stories about the experience and wonderful people I met.

 How and why did all this happen? (scroll down for project background)